CiscoSE/ACI-Powershell-Template/README.md

 **aci-list-switches.ps1**

 Intended as the simplest example of requesting data and returning it to the screen, this example lists all of the switches in the fabric.

+**aci-list-interface-stats.ps1**
+Provides more advanced examples by list interfaces with options for different error reports.